georgemblack/blue-report/RANKING.md

 ## Displayed Information

-The 'posts/reposts/likes' displayed under each link represents the **overall** number of each for the given link, with the following caveats:
+The 'posts/reposts/likes' displayed under each link represents the number of each that have occurred in the past week, with the same caveats as above.

-* Duplicate events per user are not checked
-  * Example: if a user likes five posts containing the same link, this is counted as five likes
-  * Example: if a user likes and un-likes the same post five times, this is counted as five likes

-The 'clicks' displayed under each link represents how many times users have clicked the given link from The Blue Report's website.

 ## Disclaimers